evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Drivetrain

-Fisker Ocean Extreme has an all-wheel drive system supported by two motors.
-One on each axle.
+Fisker Ocean Extreme has an all-wheel drive system supported by two motors, one on each axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The  suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 175 mm.